-- Salads – Try massaged kale in salads like this Zippy Pear Goat Cheese Salad.
+- Salads – Try massaged kale in salads like this Kale Salad with Blueberries.

-- Smoothies – Use softened kale to build your own green-based smoothie.
+- Smoothies – Use softened kale to in green smoothies.

 - Kale chips – After massaging kale, toss it on a sheet pan and bake until crispy for a crunchy leafy green snack or salad topper.